OluAkilu/undecidedGame/README.md

 Attack function (seems to be working properly, still deciding default values for each attribute) Basic Dialogue (x is attacking, y is defending…) Endcase Scenarios (x/y wins, game is a draw)

+Still to be Implemented:
+Luck feature
+Preferred Actions (if an opponent has close to no HP, chance of attacking is higher; if cpu has little HP, chance of defending is higher)
+Chance of Defense failure
+Various Input functions
+CPU "archetypes" (one might have more default HP, or Attack, or a higher Luck stat)